mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/1-setup.md

 `choco install 7zip azure-cli cmder diffmerge git gitkraken hub hugo linqpad lockhunter ngrok notepadplusplus ...`

-Chocolately then downloads and silently installs each of those programs.
+Chocolatey then downloads and silently installs each of those programs.
 {{% /alert %}}

 Once you have Chocolatey installed, you can get the Core Tools with the following command: